Shopify/checkout-sheet-kit-swift/README.md

 ShopifyCheckoutSheetKit.preload(checkout: checkoutURL) // does nothing as preloading.enabled: false while preloading=false
 ```

+### Preload Invalidation

+_N.B if you call `preload` anywhere in your app code, preload invalidation becomes very important to understand.`_

+Preloading is powered by a cache.
+To keep the cached view in sync with changes (eg to cart) we need to invalidate from time to time.
+This is a shared responsibility between the internal SDK and the merchant developer.
+The internal SDK will do it when it can but there are occasions that the merchant developer will need to invalidate.
+There are currently two ways to invalidate:

+* call `preload` (this will invalidate any existing cache and re-cache with current checkout state)
+* Set `ShopifyCheckoutSheetKit.preloading.enabled` to false (entirely disables preloading, including cache)

+The SDK invalidates preloading (with no refresh) when:
+* The server returns a non 2XX response code
+* There is a network error
+* A checkout is completed (indicated by server response)
+* The `ShopifyCheckoutSheetKit.Configuration` object is manipulated (e.g theming changes)
+* The checkout sheet is closed _and_ the merchant developer has _not_ called the `preload` function

+The Merchant developer needs to invalidate and refresh the cache _only after_ they have called `preload` at least once and:
+* The cart API is called indicating cart change (call `preload`)
+* There have been changes in app state that impact the checkout experience (call `preload`)

+The Merchant developer needs to invalidate and disable cache _only after_ they have called `preload` at least once and:
+* There are more important priorities such as app performance, cpu or memory conservation (disable preloading)
+* It becomes obvious that the end user will not navigate to checkout for whatever reason (disable preloading)

 **Important considerations:**

 1. Initiating preload results in background network requests and additional CPU/memory utilization for the client, and should be used when there is a high likelihood that the buyer will soon request to checkout—e.g. when the buyer navigates to the cart overview or a similar app-specific experience.
-2. A preloaded checkout session reflects the cart contents at the time when `preload` is called.
+2. To re-iterate this important point: A preloaded checkout session reflects the cart contents _at the time when `preload` is called_.
 If the cart is updated after `preload` is called, the application needs to call `preload` again to reflect the updated checkout session.
 3. Calling `preload(checkout:)` is a hint, not a guarantee: the library may debounce or ignore calls to this API depending on various conditions; the preload may not complete before `present(checkout:)` is called, in which case the buyer may still see a spinner while the checkout session is finalized.

 ### Monitoring the lifecycle of a checkout session